cryspuwaterloo/OT-MP-PSI/README.md

 Note that both the script and the makefiles rely on global installation of the dependencies which might override existing libraries so  use this option with caution.

 ## Benchmarking
 To run the benchmarks, one or two shells (depending on the task that is being benchmarked) need to be running.
-The shells need to run the following executables:
+We however recommend that you run both shells for all experiments.
+The shells need to run the following executables respectively:

 **Keyholder Server:** As will be specified below, a keyholder server needs to be running for some of the benchmarks.
 This can be done by executing ```./server``` in the ```server``` directory.
 Leave the server running while running the benchmarks.